AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 -  Firefly API credentials.
 If you don't have them yet, first visit the Firefly Services [Getting Started](../../../guides/get-started.md) guide to obtain a `client_id` and `client_secret`.
 -  Node.js installed on your machine and basic familiarity with `JavaScript`. **Note:** The code for this guide will make use of the [Firefly REST APIs](../api/) via Node.js, but could be written in any language, or with the [SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).

-## Generative Fill at a High Level
+## Fill Image API Overview

-Before getting into the code, let's consider how generative fill works at a high level.
+Before getting into the code, let's consider how the Fill Image API works at a high level.

 * You begin with a source image, which can either be uploaded to Firefly Services, or used with one of the supported cloud storage providers.
 For this guide, you'll use a local image uploaded via the [Firefly Upload API](../api/upload_image/).
 * You then provide a *masked* version of the image.
 That mask will be where Firefly adds it's generated content.